LaputanMachines/simple-script/README.md

             | (NEWLINE statements KEYWORD:END)
 ```

 This grammar was lifted from [davidcallanan/py-myopl-code](https://github.com/davidcallanan/py-myopl-code/blob/master/ep14/grammar.txt) as they already had the most accurate and feature-rich BASIC grammar I could find online.
 This grammar is completely barebones; all BASIC implementations would be identical.
-This was lifted to save me the hastle of drafting the initial grammar myself, a task only POWs and grammar enthusiasts enjoy.
+This was lifted to save me the hastle of drafting the initial grammar myself, a task reserved for POWs and grammar enthusiasts.

 ## Backend Architecture